We use cookies to make sure you get the best experience.

 What is customer support in logistics?

-Good vs excellent customer service in logistics
+Why customer service matters in logistics operations

 The Role of Customer Service in Logistics: №1